4 Electric Bike Stocks to Buy

 No. 4 Uber (NYSE: UBER)

 Uber is most well-known for essentially creating the ridesharing business.
 In fact, it’s one of the few companies in the world that has turned into a verb.
-However, Uber’s core business is shockingly unprofitable.
-In 2019, it reported an impressive loss of $8.51 billion.
+However, Uber’s core business is shockingly unprofitable at times.
+In Q1 2022, it reported net income of -$5.93 billion, but it has also had some profitable quarters as recently as Q4 2021.
 Tough competition and political pushback have forced Uber to search for other revenue opportunities.
 So far, it’s had success with its Uber Eats delivery service.
 Now, Uber may be thinking about expanding its bike business as well.

-This electric bike stock is down 20% so far in 2021.
-It’s also down 1% over the past five years.
+However, this electric bike stock is down almost 50% so far in 2022.
+It’s also down about the same since going public in 2019.

 No. 3 Lyft (Nasdaq: LYFT)